kkoppolu/CarND-LaneLines-P1/REFLECTIONS.md

 - Images files with lane annotations are in `test_images_output`
 - Video files with lane annotations are in `test_videos_output`
 - Output directories `test_images_output` and `test_videos_output` are created if they do not exist by the corresponding methods of interest.
 - The solutions breaks down when executed on the challenge problem.
-This is due to the shortcomings already mentioned in the pipeline in addition to other image features closely resmbling the lanes on the road.
+This is due to the shortcomings already mentioned in the pipeline in addition to other image features closely resembling the lanes on the road.
+Bright lighting and shadows on the road for instance throw off the detection pipeline.
+Normalization of the image color space could be an option in making the detection better.